AirVantage/airvantage.github.io/_posts/tutorials/2013-07-05-rest-for-devices.markdown

 ### Send data to AirVantage

-You can use the API messages to send data from the device to AirVantage.
-A message can contains several data and several datapoints for one data.
+You can use the Messages API to send data from the device to AirVantage.
+A message can contain several data and several datapoints per data.
 Then you can easily send a complete status or historical values in one message.

 __Request:__